isaccanedo/java-on-azure-examples/README.md

 # Exemplos de Java no Azure

-This GitHub repository contains a set of Azure examples specifically for Java developers to quickly get started with Azure.
+Este repositório do GitHub contém um conjunto de exemplos do Azure especificamente para desenvolvedores Java começarem a usar o Azure rapidamente.
 Please use the issue tracker to leave feedback, file issues or to propose other examples.

 ## Getting started